cisagov/decider/docs/user_guide_3_0_0/user-guide.md

 #### Usage {.unlisted}

 1. **Base Technique Card** - Notice that this answer card has the same ID as the question page we're on.
-This is because the 'Base' Technique still applies even if we did not find behavior specific to any of the SubTechniques
+This is because the 'Base' Technique still applies even if we did not find behavior specific to any of the SubTechniques.
+(This card's heading matches the current page breadcrumb that is above the question).

 ### Question Tree > Technique Success Page